hcheung01/AirBnB_clone/README.md

   * ** class doesn't exist **:  prints when an invalid class name was given to all

 ### create
-* Creates a new instance of <class-name>, prints the id of instance, and saves the instance to the json file.
+* Creates a new instance of 'class-name', prints the id of instance, and saves the instance to the json file.

 * Usage
   * Valid Class Names: ['BaseModel', 'User', 'Place', 'State', 'City', 'Amenity', 'Review']